MicrosoftDocs/globalization/globalization/testing/issue-taxonomy.md

 ---
 title: Classify localization issues
-description: A wide variety of issues related to globalization and localization can appear in your product.
-Managing these issues is easier with a taxonomy to classify the issues.
+description: Managing globalization and localization issues in a product is easier with a taxonomy to classify the issues.
 ---

 # Classify localization issues